Reticen8/plugins/security/etpro-telemetry/README.md

 General
 ----------------
-All scripts described in the readme are available in the directory `src/opnsense/scripts/etpro_telemetry`
+All scripts described in the readme are available in the directory `src/reticen8/scripts/etpro_telemetry`

 Requirements
 --------------

-Install requirements (default available on OPNsense)
+Install requirements (default available on Reticen8)

 ```
 pip install -r requires.txt